isoraqathedh/isoraqathedh.github.com/Pseudo/ovecs.md

 They are, however, permitted to be attached to any flag provided that the correct succession index is used.

+The frequency of snapback largely depends on the values of the pact: they might desire a large cardinal number to appear on their flags, in which they will be very rare if present at all;
+but other pacts, that prefer the exact opposite, might snapback a lot, to the point of it being a natural occurrence.
+However, no nation desires a *very* large number to show on the flag, if only for the simple reason that the reader of the flag will complain about having to process such a large number, or that too many digits would make the flagpole unnecessarily tall (a taller flag is harder to see from down below and is therefore considered less important than a shorter flag.)
+Nations deal with this in several ways:

+![The standard plate for the relative marker, to be placed just below the banner.
+Repeat this plate twice
+to indicate a negative relative number.](img/relplate.png)

+1. They can simply declare snapback to occur for their entire pact.
+   This is easy if they are in their own pact, but is rarely done because resetting the succession index to zero makes it look like the country has recently underwent a revolution.
+2. They can limit succession to be only allowed once a sufficiently long period, such as annually or biännually.
+   Merely restricting succession to a maximum of twice per year brings the number of digits required for the foreseeable future to be a reasonable if slightly uncomfortable five digits, and the lower the succession rates, the slower digit creep occurs.
+3. They can use a special relative plate, as pictured, and continually change the number that the relative plate adds.
+   This is all but resetting the succession index, but with with a special disclaimer about it being "just a trick", as it were.

 ## The Pole ##

 The pole is a nonessential part of the flag,